sarabaftab/AquaVitals/README.md

 ### 🔍 Overview

 **AquaVitals** is a full-stack AI-powered tool that predicts weekly fish survival rates using environmental features such as rainfall, temperature, and water transparency.
 Built using a Flask backend and a lightweight HTML/JS frontend, it delivers real-time predictions through a user-friendly interface.
 The backend integrates weather APIs and XGBoost regression models for spring temperature, transparency, and survival.
+Will be deployed very soon!

 ---

 ### 🏗️ System Architecture

 - **Frontend**

   - Built with HTML, CSS, and JavaScript
   - Uses Litepicker for intuitive date range selection
   - Collects user input (date range, fish count)